vumaq/ticker32/README.md

 ---

+## Contact

+Have questions, found a bug, or want to suggest a feature?
+Feel free to drop me a line at **hello@ticker32.com**.

+---

 ## Support This Project

 ☕ Found this project useful?
 [Buy me a coffee on Ko-fi](https://ko-fi.com/vumaq) to support future updates!